Frequently Asked Questions

 Which San Diego neighborhoods offer the best value for buyers in 2026?

 Inland neighborhoods are where the value is right now.
 El Cajon runs $250K-$400K below comparable areas in La Mesa and Santee with direct Trolley Orange Line access to downtown and SDSU.
-Mira Mesa offers a practical middle ground with strong access to major job hubs without coastal premiums.
+Mira Mesa offers a practical middle ground with strong access to major job hubs without the highest coastal price points.
 Clairemont and City Heights have strong ADU and rental potential.
 For condo buyers, Hillcrest and Mission Hills have softened roughly 13% year-over-year, creating a rare buying window.

 Is now a good time to buy in San Diego?

 The market has shifted from the seller frenzy of 2021-2023 to a more balanced environment.
 Inventory has expanded to 2.2-3.0 months of supply depending on property type, and price drops are clustering in inland entry-level tiers and condos.
-Forecasts project 2-4% price appreciation countywide for 2026.
-If you are financing, the window is better now than it has been in three years — you have negotiating leverage that did not exist 18 months ago.
+Forecasts project 2-4% price appreciation through 2026, supporting a "buy if you find the right home" rather than wait-and-see strategy.
+The cost of waiting is real - rates may decline modestly but inventory tightening and continuing population growth will likely offset any rate relief.

 Selling Your Home in San Diego